 Toxic Chemicals in Household Cleaners

 Household cleaners, on average, contain over 60 toxic chemicals.
-According to the Environmental Working Group (EWG), these ingredients DO NOT need to meet any type of safety standard and are not testing for safety prior to being brought to market.
+According to the Environmental Working Group (EWG), these ingredients DO NOT need to meet any type of safety standard and are not tested for safety prior to being brought to market.

 The argument as to why these toxic ingredients aren’t tested is that they exist in small amounts and shouldn’t be an issue to the average consumer.
 This, however, does not take into account that toxic overload may be caused by being exposed to toxins regularly.
 Toxins accumulate in our system, particularly if we cannot readily detox them.
 Chronic illness, age, toxic overload, genetic mutations such as MTHFR can hinder your body’s natural ability to detoxify.